-Table 4-1 Main Menu Summary
+Table 21-2 Main Menu Summary

-NO. MENU TITLE FUNCTION 1 General Setup Use this menu to set up dynamic DNS and administrative information.
-2 WAN Setup Use this menu to clone a MAC address from a computer on your LAN.
-3 LAN Setup Use this menu to apply LAN filters, configure LAN DHCP and TCP/IP settings and configure the wireless LAN port (not available on all models).
-4 Internet Access Setup Configure your Internet Access setup (Internet address, gateway, lo etc.) with this menu.
+NO. Menu Title FUNCTION 1 General Setup Use this menu to set up dynamic DNS and administrative information.
+2 WAN Setup Use this menu to clone a MAC address from a computer on your LAN and configure the backup WAN dial-up connection.
+3 LAN Setup Use this menu to apply LAN filters, configure LAN DHCP and TCP/IP settings and configure the wireless LAN port (ZyWALL 2WE only).
+4 Internet Access Setup Configure your Internet Access setup (Internet address, gateway, login, etc.) with this menu.
 11 Remote Node Setup Use this menu to configure detailed remote node settings (your ISP is also a remote node) as well as apply WAN filters.
 12 Static Routing Setup Configure IP static routes in this menu.
-15 15 NAT Setup Use this menu to configure Network Address Translation.
+15 NAT Setup Use this menu to configure Network Address Translation.
 21 Filter and Firewall Setup Configure filters, activate/deactivate the firewall and view the firewall log.
 22 SNMP Configuration Use this menu to configure SNMP-related parameters.
+23 System Password Change your password in this menu (recommended).
+24 System Maintenance From displaying system status to uploading firmware, this menu provides comprehensive system maintenance.
+26 Schedule Setup Use this menu to schedule outgoing calls.
+27 VPN/IPSec Setup Use this menu to configure and maintain a VPN connection.
+99 Exit Use this menu to exit (necessary for remote configuration).